Iquitos: Natural hazards

 The main natural hazard is flooding.
-In 2012, major flooding occurred in Iquitos who alerted the population and affected coastal areas and several towns in the metropolitan area, which has a floodable, rainy geography.
+In 2012, major flooding occurred in Iquitos alerting the population and affected coastal areas and several towns in the metropolitan area, which has a floodable, rainy geography.
 The floods of 2012 were regarded as the most historic natural disaster to Iquitos to date.
 Wet weather in Loreto took showers and drizzle, causing damage and flooding in the Loreto Region since November 2011.
-The rainy weather continued until early 2012, and increased the level of water in the Amazon river—wide stream that feeds most of the tributaries in Loreto — up to 117 m.
+The rainy weather continued until early 2012, and increased the level of water in the Amazon river—wide stream that feeds most of the tributaries in Loreto – up to 117 m.
 Since February and March, several villages are affected (19,209 and 18,400 families affected), 26 000 hectares of farmland are flooded and the water level reached coastal streets of Iquitos.
 On 24 April 2012, the spate faded, and initiated the first stage of ebb.

 Other natural hazards are heat waves where temperatures can reach over 37 °C with a heat index of 45 °C which is caused by the low humidity on clear days.
 Cold waves are also curious in Iquitos: cold air from the tip of the continent driven by the dynamics of the atmosphere, comes to town and causes a drop in temperature, moderate rainfall and thunderstorms.
 The trade winds also come to cause gales reaching 60 km/h.
 In October 2012, Iquitos experienced high temperatures and heavy thunderstorms.

 Earthquakes in the city are very rare and very deep.
 Iquitos is located in Region 3 of Systematic Regionalization Map of Peru, which means that the city has a low coefficient seismic value, although the 2011 Peru earthquake, which occurred southeast of Contamana, was felt in the city as a small and unexpected jolt.